Boat Dwellers: Historiography

 Some southern Chinese historic views of the Boat Dwellers were that they were a separate aboriginal ethnic group, rather than a Han Chinese subgroup.
 Chinese Imperial records also claim that the Boat Dwellers were descendants of aboriginals.
 Boat Dwellers were also called "sea gypsies" (海上吉普賽人).

-The Boat Dwellers were regarded as Yueh and not Chinese, they were divided into three classifications, "the fish-Tan, the oyster-Tan, and the wood-Tan" in the 12th century, based on what they did for a living.
+The Boat Dwellers were regarded as Yueh and not Chinese, and were divided into three classifications in the 12th century, "the fish-Tan, the oyster-Tan, and the wood-Tan," based on what they did for a living.

 The three groups of Punti, Hakka, and Hoklo, all of whom spoke different Chinese dialects, despised and fought each other during the late Qing dynasty.
 However, they were all united in their overwhelming hatred for the Boat Dwellers, since the aboriginals of Southern China were the ancestors of the Boat Dwellers.
 The Cantonese Punti had displaced the indigenous Boat Dwellers after they began conquering southern China.

 The Nankai University of Tianjin published the Nankai social and economic quarterly, Volume 9 in 1936, and it referred to the Boat Dwellers as aboriginal descendants before Chinese assimilation.
 The scholar Jacques Gernet also wrote that the Boat Dwellers were aboriginals known as pirates (haidao), which hindered Qing dynasty attempts to assert control in Guangdong.

 Scholarly opinions on Baiyue connection

 The most widely held theory is that the Boat Dwellers are the descendants of the native Yue inhabitants of Guangdong before the Han Cantonese moved in.
 The theory states that the Yue peoples inhabited the region at the time of the Chinese conquest when they were either absorbed or expelled to southern regions.
 The Boat Dwellers, according to this theory, are descended from an outcast Yue tribe who preserved their separate culture.

-Regarding the Fujian Minyue Boat Dwellers it is suggested that in the southeast coastal regions of China, there were many sea nomads during the Neolithic era and they may have spoken ancestral Austronesian languages, and were skilled seafarers.
+Regarding the Fujian Minyue kingdom era Boat Dwellers it is suggested that in the southeast coastal regions of China, there were many sea nomads during the Neolithic era and they may have spoken ancestral Austronesian languages, and were skilled seafarers.
 In fact, there is evidence that an Austronesian language was still spoken in Fujian as late as 620 AD.
 Some therefore believe that the Boat Dwellers were Austronesians who could be more closely related to other Austronesian groups such as Filipinos, Javanese, or Balinese.

-Eugene Newton Anderson in 1970 claimed that there was no evidence for any of the conjectures put forward by scholars on the Boat Dwellers' origins, citing Chen, who stated that "to what tribe or race they once belonged or were once akin to is still unknown".
+Eugene Newton Anderson in 1970 claimed that there was no evidence for any of the conjectures put forward by scholars on the Boat Dwellers' origins, citing Chen Xujing, who stated that "to what tribe or race they once belonged or were once akin to is still unknown".

 Some researchers say the origin of the Boat Dwellers is multifaceted, with some of them having native Yueh ancestors and others having ancestors from other places.

 A minority of scholars claim that the Boat Dwellers and the Han Cantonese are both descended from people indigenous to the region.